-In highlighted areas, this risk would likely increase where procurement is conducted through procurement cards, use of cash and instances where procurement is conducted without a contract or single source procurement is regularly used without clear and documented justification.
+In highlighted areas, this risk would likely increase where procurement is conducted through procurement cards, use of cash, and instances, where procurement is conducted without a contract or single source procurement, are regularly used without clear and documented justification.

-The report highlights the lack of expertise within procurement and anti-fraud prevention, detection and investigation that leave the procurement process open to abuse and limited or unlikely ability to detect illicit conduct.
+The report highlights the lack of expertise within procurement and anti-fraud prevention, detection, and investigation that leaves the procurement process open to abuse and limited or unlikely ability to detect illicit conduct.

-It is of note that there is limited contract management across all local government organisations that is further highlighted by the fact that ‘in some circumstances suppliers are often relied upon to provide progress reports and data to support their delivery of KPIs, sometimes self-certifying that results have been achieved’.
+It is of note that there is limited contract management across all local government organisations that are further highlighted by the fact that "in some circumstances, suppliers are often relied upon to provide progress reports and data to support their delivery of KPIs, sometimes self-certifying that results have been achieved."

 Recommendations on the development of an anti-fraud culture are limited to publishing policies and procedures and tone from the top.
-Greater emphasis and coordination needs to be made in organisation anti-fraud culture that includes the various formats of internal and external communications, the involvement and engagement of staff, partners and suppliers in developing the culture.
+Greater emphasis and coordination need to be made in organisation anti-fraud culture that includes the various formats of internal and external communications, the involvement and engagement of staff, partners, and suppliers in developing the culture.

 In addition to the report recommendations local government should consider additional areas of risk and mitigation: